EmmanuelDemey/trainings-v2/training/solutions/vuejs_advanced/08_unplugin/README.md

 > URL without nesting the UI.

-→ **Done when** `src/router/routes.ts` is gone, every URL above still works in the browser, and the six red specs name a page the app now serves.

-### 2. The specs need the plugins too — `vitest.config.ts`

-Vitest reads its own config: a plugin added to `vite.config.ts` is invisible to it, and `vue-router/auto-routes` resolves to nothing.
-Wire them there as well — then replace the duplication with `mergeConfig(viteConfig, …)`.

-→ **Done when** `npm test` exits 0 — the ten specs — with no route array hand-written anywhere.
+→ **Done when** `src/router/routes.ts` is gone, every URL above still works in the browser, and `npm test` exits 0 — the ten specs — with no route array hand-written anywhere.

-### 3. Auto-imports — `vite.config.ts`, then the pages
+### 2. Auto-imports — `vite.config.ts`, then the pages

 ```ts
 AutoImport({